What are the Differences between English and German marketing language?

 On the US website, it reads, “Sign up now to start your free sales trial” while in German “Start your personal free sales trial.
 Please fill in the form to start your free trial.
 Our team will contact you to make the most of your test version”.

-Takeaway: Marketing Language in the USA and in Germany
+Takeaway: Marketing Language differences in the USA and in Germany

-Finding the right voice and style to bring customers together in the United States and Germany is very important and there are several factors to consider when doing so.
+Finding the right voice and style to bring customers together in the United States and Germany is very important and there are several factors to consider when doing so as well as marketing language differences.
 Increasing globalization will leave its marks on the messaging approach used in the respective language.
 It is expected that, in the following years, the German marketing approach will adapt and become even more like the American one, making it easier for companies to approach both potential customers equally and with less effort.

 The article has ben written by Mila-Theres Wendland for Pagination.com